thediavel/RL-ThesisProject-ABB/README.md

 (EPS) becomes more and more challenging.
 Through this project we aim to obtain voltage stability in the EPS circuits using Reinforcement Learning.
 We implement q-learning, DQN and TD3 over a 2 bus system with a varying load profile.
 The project was carried out at ABB by Vishnu Sharma and Joakim Oldeen as a master thesis project.
-More information can be found here : *Link to published report with same name as project*
+More information can be found here : *[Reinforcement Learning for Grid Voltage Stability with FACTS](http://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1447070&dswid=-4746)*

 ## Getting Started